Giants' Saquon Barkley deletes all Instagram posts except Kobe Bryant picture following devastating Week 2 injury

 GIANTS FEAR SAQUON BARKLEY TORE HIS ACL, OUT FOR THE SEASON: REPORTS

 He sustained a knee injury in the second quarter against the Bears after he was slammed to the ground by Chicago defensive back Eddie Jackson on what appeared to be a routine tackle.

-He was eventually carted off the field with what several reports later suggested was a torn ACL.
+He was eventually carted off the field.

 SEAHAWKS’ QUANDRE DIGGS EJECTED HELMET HIT ON PATRIOTS’ N’KEAL HARRY